josephbrimeyer/burger-time/README.md

 ## Description

-Burger-time is an full stack, MVC application that allows a user to dynamically add burgers to a list.
+Burger-time is a MVC, CRUD, application that allows a user to dynamically add burgers to a list.
 The burgers are seperated by burgers ready to devour, and devoured burgers.
 The burgers and their current status are stored in a database and are persistant across sessions.
 The application uses mySQL, Handlebars, Bootstrap, Express, Node.js, and JavaScript.

 ## Table of Contents